Life Betwixt – Divination by Genes – DNA as Oracle

 My chiropractor was the first to hint at doing the 23andme DNA test.
 Within a week, both my holistic GYN and natuopath suggested it, as well.
 All were at the end of their wisdom.
 This test would indicate ancestry of my mother’s line, of course, also genetic mutations that can flag serious health conditions, and based on these mutations, what drugs and supplements I should take, and what ones I should avoid.
 On the voice of the Multiverse, I submitted the test on 19 February, and waited.

 I thought I would murder somebody the first two weeks.
 I was so angry to have to change yet again to accommodate the effects years of PTSD has had on my body.
 I felt punished.
 I felt helpless, and I wasn’t hopeful that anything would improve.
 Somewhere around the third week, brain fog lifted, I dropped 9 pounds doing nothing, lost several inches, and my pain abated.
 It was progress.
-I observed, as well, that my mood flattened to a dull neutral, which was better than unpredictable spikes.
+I observed, as well as read more at this page, which was better than unpredictable spikes.
 That flatness, however, carried a distinct lack of inspiration, which isn’t much use to a writer.

 12 April I got the results.
 I’ve read all these stories about people doing DNA tests and discovering ethnic roots that upended them, changed their concept of who they are, stirred passionate emotions.
 I’ve never seen myself as being upset by such, and I wasn’t surprised to learn my Haplogroup origins.
 In reality, I already knew it from doing a similar ancestry test a few years ago.
 The subclade of H6a1 was an interesting nuance, which I’m keen to do more research on.
 The genetic mutation information, however, overwhelmed me.
 Reading it, seeing on paper its path across the history of my body absolutely left me stunned and grieving in a new way.